Outliers Detection in Networks with Missing Links: Introduction

-The problem of connection probabilities estimation under the missing observation scenario and its application to link prediction has known a quite recent development.
-In \cite{GaoBiclustering}, the authors study the least square estimator for the stochastic block model assuming observations missing uniformly at random, and show that it is minimax optimal.
+On the other hand, estimation in networks with missing observations, and its application to link prediction has known a quite recent development.
+In \cite{GaoBiclustering}, the authors study the least squares estimator for the stochastic block model assuming observations are missing uniformly at random, and show that the procedure is minimax optimal.
 In \cite{gaucher}, the authors show that the maximum likelihood estimator is minimax optimal in the same setting, while being adaptive to more general sampling schemes.
-These two estimators are too costly to compute to be used in practice (there exists computationally efficient approximations for the maximum likelihood).
-In \cite{LinkPredLevina}, the authors consider the setting where non-existing edges can be erroneously recorded as observed (or existing edges recorded as not observed), both errors occuring at a fixed rate.
-More recently, \cite{MissingSubNets} proposed an algorithm to estimate the edge probabilities when overlapping sub-graphs are observed. \cite{LevinaEgo} considered the case where the edges are egocentrically sampled (that is all edges adjacent to certain nodes are sampled).
+These two estimators are too costly to compute to be used in practice (computationally efficient approximations exist for the maximum likelihood).
+In \cite{LinkPredLevina}, the authors consider the setting where non-existing edges can be erroneously recorded as observed (or existing edges recorded as not observed), both errors occurring at a fixed rate.
+More recently, \cite{MissingSubNets} and \cite{LevinaEgo} proposed algorithms to estimate the edge probabilities under different missing observations schemes, and \cite{li2020community} proposed a method for consistent community detection also under several missing values scenarios.
 Both papers present convincing numerical experiments, but lack theoretical guarantees.